 - Be courteous and polite to everyone – practice your smile and introduction with the other interview candidates whilst waiting for your slot

-- Start from fresh between each station – whether the last station when amazingly or terribly, forget about it as soon as you leave the room and concentrate on the next station
+- Each station is a fresh start – whether the last station went amazingly or terribly, forget about it as soon as you leave the room and concentrate on the next station

 Please note the exact format and set up of the interview changes every year.
 The information below is based on previous years’ experience.